- Pre-production checklist for E-learning video localization

 📌 Illustration (if new design elements or visual approach is required)

 Working on this project, we’ve been spending 2 hours 20 minutes per minute of localization.
-Localization of a training video of 10-15 minutes usually takes around 1-2 weeks.
-Videos of 100-200 minutes in duration have lower time-spend per minute.
+Localization of a tutorial of 10-15 minutes usually takes around 1-2 weeks.
+Courses of 100-200 minutes in duration have lower time-spend per minute.

-The key factors that affect the final cost of your educational video localization are:
+The key factors that affect the final cost of your educational series localization are:

-- Length and number of videos in your course
+- Length and number of your course parts

 - Basic and target languages (VO and translation cost)